champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5300/Media-Deconstruction/2021-06-27-gender-in-the-media.md

     site: https://ucdenver.kanopy.com/video/killing-us-softly
   - title: Montana Tucker - Be Myself ft.
 Todrick Hall
     url: https://youtu.be/n-GNAkpo8Pc
-  - title: "Be Myself" Times Square Flashmob!
+  - title: Be Myself Times Square Flashmob!
     url: https://youtu.be/a6kbmdhUCY8
 ---

+??? quote "Assignment"
     Numerous popular songs have explored what it means to be masculine or feminine in our culture.

     Find a song, yourself, that you feel does a good job exploring masculine and feminine themes and explain what you think the song is saying.

     Be sure to submit the lyrics of the song and a link to a video (if you can find one) along with a brief (a few sentences per question is fine) analysis of the song using the 5 Key Questions as your guide.
 Try to draw on relevant points from [Killing Us Softly 4](https://www.kanopy.com/product/killing-us-softly) (Kanopy) to support and illustrate your deconstruction and interpretation of the song.

 ## Media Deconstruction